siddharthreddyarutla/word-cloud/README.md

 <h1>Things to remember</h1>

-*Before processing any text, you need to remove all the punctuation marks.
+-Before processing any text, you need to remove all the punctuation marks.
 To do this, you can go through each line of text, character-by-character, using the isalpha() method.
 This will check whether or not the character is a letter.

-*To split a line of text into words, you can use the split() method.
+-To split a line of text into words, you can use the split() method.

-*Before storing words in the frequency dictionary, check if they’re part of the "uninteresting" set of words (for example: "a", "the", "to", "if").
+-Before storing words in the frequency dictionary, check if they’re part of the "uninteresting" set of words (for example: "a", "the", "to", "if").
 Make this set a parameter to your function so that you can change it if necessary.